 — NCDOT (@NCDOT) May 25, 2016

-These routes have been identified as a high priority future Interstate corridor, as indicated by the December 4, 2015 enacted Fixing America’s Surface Transportation (FAST) Act11.
+These routes were identified as a high priority future Interstate corridor, as indicated by the Fixing America’s Surface Transportation (FAST) Act enacted on December 4, 201511.
 Ultimately I-87 would provide a direct connection between Raleigh and Norfolk, Virginia.

 - Special Committee on U.S. Route Numbering meeting scheduled for May 24, 2016, agenda packet, AASHTO 2016 Spring Meeting in Des Moines, Iowa.